luizfbalves/commands/analyst-duplications.md

 ---

-### 4. PRESENT REFACTORING PLAN AND ASK FOR PERMISSION
+### 4. PRESENT REFACTORING PLAN AND ASK FOR WORKFLOW CONTINUATION

-After generating the complete report, present it to the user and ask the final mandatory question:
+After generating the complete report, present it to the user and ask:

 > "Analysis complete.
 I found X instances of duplicated code and common patterns.
-Here is the refactoring plan to create shared utilities and constants.
-Would you like me to apply these changes?
-Please reply **'yes'** to proceed or **'no'** to cancel."
+>
+> **What would you like to do next?**
+> - **'plan'** → I'll call `/plan` to create a detailed implementation plan for this refactoring
+> - **'implement'** → I'll apply these changes directly now
+> - **'done'** → Save the report for later review"

 **Wait for an explicit user response.
 Do not make any changes until you have permission.**

+**If user replies 'plan':** Automatically invoke the `/plan` command, passing the refactoring recommendations as context.
+**If user replies 'implement':** Proceed to step 5.

 ### 5. APPLY REFACTORING (CONDITIONAL)